Yorafa/coursenote/public/content/cmu15445/2 Modern SQL.md

 ## Nested Queries

 - `IN`: Checks if a value is in a set of values
 - `ALL`: Checks if a value is greater than all values in a set of values
 - `ANY`: Checks if a value is greater than any value in a set of values
 - `EXISTS`: Checks if a subquery returns any rows

-## Lateral Joins
+## Joins

-- `LATERAL`: Allows a nested query to reference attributes in other nested queries that precede it.
+- `LATERAL JOIN`: Allows a nested query to reference attributes in other nested queries that precede it.
+- `LEFT JOIN`: Returns all rows from the left table, and the matched rows from the right table; NULL values are used for unmatched rows on the right. (similarly for `RIGHT JOIN`)
+- `INNER JOIN`: Returns all rows when there is at least one match in BOTH tables. (the same as `JOIN`)

 ## Common Table ExpressionsSELECT name FROM student

 - `WITH`: Defines a temporary named result set that can be referenced by a subsequent query
   - `WITH RECURSIVE`: Defines a temporary named result set that can be referenced by a subsequent query, and allows the query to reference itself
 - `AS`: You can bind/alias output columns to names before the AS keyword.

+## Other

+- `ifnull(expr1, expr2)`: Returns expr1 if it is not NULL, or expr2 otherwise.